 While some cruises provide shuttle services between the cruise dock and the city centre, others leave guests free to find their way into Lisbon.
-All three cruise docks have taxi ranks whenever a ship arrives, and you can return by the same means.
-However, you can also use Lisbon’s efficient public transport network.

 You can also take the urban train from the Alcântara Mar station west to Belém, or east getting off at Cais do Sodré from where you can either walk to the Baixa, or take the metro to your final destination.